Cactus and Succulent Society of America

-The Cactus and Succulent Society of America (CSSA) is a horticultural society which is based in Claremont, California.
+The Cactus and Succulent Society of America (CSSA) is a horticultural society which is based in Pasadena, California.

 History

-The CSSA was founded in 1929 in Los Angeles County, at Pasadena, California and has grown to encompass over 80 affiliated clubs and thousands of members worldwide.
+The CSSA was founded in 1929 in Los Angeles County, at Pasadena, California, and has grown to encompass over 80 affiliated clubs and thousands of members worldwide.
 The primary purpose of the society is to enjoy succulent (water-storing) plants through horticulture, travel and scientific discovery, with a particular concern for habitat preservation and conservation issues in deserts worldwide.

-It is a non-profit tax-exempt organisation.
+It is a non-profit, 501(c)(3), tax-exempt organization.

 Objectives

 The Society supports the cactus and succulent community, both amateur and professional, through education, conservation, scientific research, and research grants.

 Activities

 The Society undertakes a range of activities to achieve its objectives: